combatopera/android-hello-world/README.md

   * Scripts assume at least Python 3.6
 * If you're reading this on GitHub, now is the time to clone the repository
 * Then `python3 make.py` will make an APK (this will take a while)
+  * About a gigabyte of disk space is needed for the Cowpox image that this downloads from Docker Hub
 * You can also `python3 launch.py` to test locally without building an APK